FaultyPine/tiny_engine/README.md

 ### TODO:
 - Put lighting and material data in UBOs
 - Use transformation matrices instead of pos + rotation + scale transforms
 - ImGuizmo
 - growable-fixed-vector datatype (fixed mem of certain size, when exceeds transition to heap)
+- "entities"/serialize objects...
+    - Big refactor - move types to the type reflection system
+    - rel pointers to make all entities one big blob?
 - Renderer
     - Centralized system that takes in draw commands.
 At end of frame draws all requests and can do pre-processing on those commands like batching